resonanttoe/opnsense-things/Mellanox.md

 ### Enable module loading

-To enable it open the file /boot/loader.conf.local via CLI and add:
+To enable it open the file /boot/loader.conf.local via CLI and add: (If you only add to /boot/loader.conf, it'll get trounced in a reboot)

 ```
 mlx4en_load=“YES“